Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Results

 \subsection{Building a Classification Model for the Hatefulness of Channels}

-In this section we report the results of our classification model for identifying hateful users along with additional findings in the process of setting up our model.
+In this section, we report the results of our classification model for identifying hateful users, along with additional findings in the process of setting up our model.

 \paragraph{Channel Labels} The dataset for developing a channel classification model contains 2,420 German channels that were active in 2020 and posted 3,232,721 messages.
-1,046 of 2,420 channels (43\%) are labeled as \textit{hater}, the rest as \textit{neutral}.
+809 of 2,420 channels (33.4\%) are labeled as \textit{hater}, the rest as \textit{neutral}.
 Each channel is represented by a node in the directed graph.
-In total, we identified 146,865 edges between the channels.
-That leads to a density of 0.0251 and an average in- and out-degree of 60.73.
+In total, we identified 146,865 edges between channels.
+This leads to a density of 0.0251 and an average in- and out-degree of 60.73.

-\paragraph{Topical Distribution} As a first result, we look at clusters based on the topical distribution of the seed channels.
-To do this, the similarity between the topical distribution of each pair of users has been computed using the Jensen-Shannon divergence.
-For the resulting similarity matrix a hierarchical clustering approach has been applied to group similar users into clusters, as seen in \ref{fig:sim_matrix}.
-While we only disclose an anonymized version of our results, we report that the upper left cluster consists only of sources for alternative news and the large cluster in the center mainly contains actors that belong to the far-right network.
+\paragraph{Topical Distribution} As the first result, we examined clusters based on the topical distribution of the seed channels.
+To do this, the similarity between the topical distribution of each pair of users has been computed using the Jensen–-Shannon divergence.
+For the resulting similarity matrix, a hierarchical clustering approach has been used to group similar users into clusters, as described in Figure \ref{fig:sim_matrix}.
+While we only disclose an anonymized version of our results, we report that the upper left cluster consists only of sources for alternative news and the large cluster in the center mainly contains actors who belong to the far-right network.